Morbix/TableManager/README.md

                 }
             }

-            // 4 - Add the Row in the section
+            // 3 - Add the Row in the section
             section.rows.append(row)
         }

-        // 5 - Reload data
-        tableManager.reloadData()
+        tableView.reloadData()
     }
 }
 ```
+You can use this in a UIViewController with an outlet of UITableView too.

 ### Sections & Rows Visibility